Graph-Learning-Benchmarks/gli/FORMAT.md

 ### Supporting data files

 Tensor is a common storage scheme for graph data.
 GLI also provides separate supporting data files for efficient storage of certain attributes such as high-dim sparse features.
 For example, the `NodeFeature` attribute of `cora` dataset is stored in the format of `SparseTensor`.
-Currently, these data formats©are allowed for attributes:
+Currently, these data formats are allowed for attributes:
 1. `Tensor`
 2. `SparseTensor` (In particular, only `csr` and `coo` tensor are stably supported.)